soumende1/Traffic-Sign-Classifier/project_writeup.md

 **Answer:**

-All five images were classified correctly by the model. the prediction works when the test images were of the size 32 by 32 pixel. when another image ie used which is more that that size then suitabe tranformation was used to resize them to 32 by 32 size.
+All five images were classified correctly by the model. the prediction works when the test images were of the size 32 by 32 pixel. when another image ie used which is more that that size then suitable tranformation was used to resize them to 32 by 32 size.
 ''python

     img_resized = cv2.resize(img, (32, 32))